alicelovescake/alicelovescake/README.md

 An adventurer who never stops wandering. 🌍

-From eating rotten shark in Iceland to floating in the Dead Sea to trekking to the top of Everest, I love to challenge myself! 🏔️
+From eating rotten shark in Iceland to floating in the Dead Sea to trekking on Everest, I love to challenge myself! 🏔️

 ### Now